MaxikTheBest/YoutubeAdblocker/README.md

 - Removes all YouTube ads, including front page ads, search ads, in-video ads, shorts ads, and more!
 - Easy on CPU and memory.
 - No data collection or cross-origin fetching.
+- Brings back the old Youtube UI.
 - Works on all extension-supported browsers.

 ---